peeradonmoke2002/FRA502_HW_6703/README.md

 ![output7](images/output7.png)

+Note that the implementation reports the current mean $μ$ as `x*`; the elite individual that achieved the printed best fitness is stored separately in the run history.

 ### CEM Summary

-Base from results now try to plot the convergence graph:
+Based on the results we can plot the convergence graph:

 ![output8](images/output8.png)

-Base from results The CEM successfully found the global minimum of the Rastrigin function in just 10 iterations.
-Starting from a random point with fitness ~3.0 and distance ~2.3 from the origin, it converged exponentially to fitness ~0.001 (near the global optimum of 0.0) at distance ~0.05 from [0,0].
-The left graph shows exponential fitness decay (log-scale linear decrease), while the right graph shows the mean μ moving steadily toward the global minimum.
-Minor oscillations at iterations 3-8 are normal stochastic behavior.
-Bottom line: CEM succeeded where gradient-based methods (like Newton) failed—it found the global minimum instead of getting stuck at local minima (~f=5).
+From these runs CEM reached a point very close to the global minimum within 11 iterations.
+The elite fitness dropped from roughly `4.16` with the mean `μ` about `1.6` units away from the origin to a best fitness of `3.1e-4` with `‖μ‖ ≈ 1.4e-3`.
+The left panel shows a near-linear decrease of the best fitness on the log scale, while the right panel tracks the mean marching toward `(0, 0)` with small stochastic oscillations.
+In short, CEM avoided the local minima that trapped the Newton variants and navigated to the basin containing the global optimum.